tekichan/stockmgr-demo/README.md

 A class should only have a single responsibility.
 This is because more functions makes more coupling, thus much complexity and testing effort.

-Taking `TaIndicatorCtrl.java` as an example, if you put the logic into `StockQuoteCtrl.java`, you may reduce some lines of codes
-(Saved a line of `SmaService` declaration?).
+Taking `TaIndicatorCtrl` as an example, if you put the logic into `StockQuoteCtrl.java`, you may reduce some lines of codes (Saved a line of `SmaService` declaration?).
 However you may the class becoming complicated and increases complexity of maintanence.
 For the same reason, you should not put `SmaService.java` or `BollingerService.java` into the Restful Controller class either.
 If so, any change of Restful API, SMA or Bollinger logic will impact the remaining, thus it increases development and testing efforts.